azhx/blagoblag/content/drafts/notes-fuzzing-imagemagick-graphicsmagick.rst

 OSS-Fuzz uses libFuzzer which gives the potential for higher executions per second.
 This gives them the ability to find bugs that take many iterations to show up.
 Finally, for ImageMagick and GraphicsMagick we generate one fuzz target per decoder.
-Each has more than 100 decoders, and OSS-Fuzz runs them all, this is an amount of compute that is well beyond what's accessible to most folks.
+Each has more than 100 decoders (including many that leverage third party libraries such as libpng or libjpeg), and OSS-Fuzz runs them all, this is an amount of compute that is well beyond what's accessible to most folks.

 **Continuous** OSS-Fuzz builds an updated copy of the project every day, and it